epfl-ada/ada-2023-project-datasquad2023/Readme.md

 │
 ├── 01.12.2023 - Homework 2 deadline
 │
-├── 05.12.2023 - Reformulating the research questions and diggining deeper into them │
+├── 05.12.2023 - Reformulating the research questions and digging deeper into them │
 ├── 12.12.2023 - Causal analysis on events + Develop draft for data story
 │